🔗 What is internal linking in SEO? (Direct answer)

 Filter for internal links pointing to 404, 301, or 302 destinations.
 Fix broken links and update all redirect links to point to the final destination directly.
 Redirect chains waste both equity and crawl resources.

-For each topic cluster, verify the pillar links to every cluster page, every cluster page links back to the pillar, and related cluster pages cross-link to each other.
+For each topic cluster, confirm: the pillar links to every cluster page, every cluster page links back to the pillar, and related cluster pages cross-link to each other.
 Fill in any gaps.

-17. Tools for Internal Link Analysis and Optimization
+17. Tools for Internal Link Analysis and Optimisation

 | Tool | Best For | Key Feature | Cost |